helske/seqHMM/README.md

 ### Fitting hidden Markov models

 When fitting Hidden Markov models (HMMs), initial values for model parameters are first given to the `build_hmm` function.
-After that, the model is fitted with the `fit_hmm` function.
+After that, the model is fitted with the `fit_model` function.
 The fitting function provides three estimation steps: 1) EM algorithm, 2) global optimization, and 3) local optimization.
-By default, only steps 1 and 3 are performed.
+By default, only the EM step is performed.
 The results from a former step are used as starting values in a latter.

 In order to reduce the risk of being trapped in a poor local maximum, a large number of initial values should be tested.
-If global step is chosen, by default the `fit_hmm` function uses the multilevel single-linkage method (MLSL) with the LDS modification.
+If global step is chosen, by default the `fit_model` function uses the multilevel single-linkage method (MLSL) with the LDS modification.
 The MLSL draws multiple random starting values and performs local optimization (L-BFGS by default) from each starting point.
 The LDS modification uses low-discrepancy sequences instead of random numbers as starting points and should improve convergence rate.

 In order to reduce computation time spent on non-global optima, the convergence tolerance of the local optimizer is set relatively large.
 At step 3, a local optimization (again L-BFGS by default) is run with a lower tolerance to find the optimum with high precision.